Sunday, 25 August 2024

 Yet another ten films that have no business being on the top 1000 films of all time

-There are 1000 films that IMDB rated as the best of all time, but they have made not just ten or twenty, but, at least, thirty.
-These are ten more films that should be nowhere near this list.
+There are 1000 films that IMDB rated as the best of all time, but there not just ten or twenty, but, at least thirty films that shouldn't be on this list.
+Here are another ten awful films.
 Prepare to be triggered.
 This list is in no other list, but chronology.

 Citizen Kane (1941)